Three Waters, housing and a Te Puke stadium? Western Bay mayoral hopefuls duke it out

 Asked about leadership style, Denyer said a strong council "comes from the top" and a good leader had to be a collaborative leader.

-He also spoke of the need for a mayor to lead compelling cases to the government or "decision makers" so they listen "and don't feel they are just being lobbied".
+Denyer also spoke of the need for a mayor to lead compelling cases to the Government or "decision-makers" so they listen "and don't feel they are just being lobbied".

-Scimengeour, who is deputy mayor, said the good council was one that "works together as a team" and he believed he had the diplomacy and experience to spearhead this.
+Scrimgeour, who is deputy mayor, said a good council was one that "works together as a team" and he believed he had the diplomacy and experience to spearhead this.

-Thwaites said rates are a "crude tool" for collecting money and need addressing as a top priority, over and above four newly identified by the council of community-led outcomes, housing, partnership with tangata whenua, and being future ready.
+Thwaites said rates are a "crude tool" for collecting money and need addressing as a top priority, over and above four newly identified by the council, which are community-led outcomes, housing, partnership with tangata whenua, and being future ready.

-The evening was capped off with varying quickfire questions to each candidate, including whether there was a climate change emergency, to whether the council should remain part of Local Government New Zealand.
+The evening was capped off with varying quickfire questions to each candidate, including whether there was a climate change emergency and whether the council should remain part of Local Government New Zealand.

 The event was live streamed via the council website and can still be viewed.